 The introduction makes it clear that the basic point of difference between the two is the hybrid-native binary.
 Therefore, you must have a clear concept about the binary to understand how varied the Ionic platform from the React native is and vice versa.

 Points of Differences: Undoubtedly, both the frameworks are popular in their own way for their features, but if these have collided, then the comparison must go on for the benefits of the developers and a better future.

-The Basic Binary: Coming back to the naive-hybrid binary, Native React's seamless animation and improved performances for web development and native apps using JS surely deserves appreciation.
-But, you will only be able to avail these advantages if there was a default option and the bridge's components are written keeping in mind the native components.
+The Basic Binary: Coming back to the naive-hybrid binary, Native React's seamless animation and improved performances for web development and native apps using JS surely deserve appreciation.
+But, you will only be able to avail of these advantages if there was a default option and the bridge's components are written keeping in mind the native components.
 However, Ionic utilizes PhoneGap or Cordova for assessing the native features and writes and renders applications using web-based technologies.
 Moreover, it has an additional feature called Ionic Native or ngCordovawhich helps to utilize the plug-ins of Cordova and PhoneGap.

 Working Principle: It is quite evident that there will exist certain differences in the principles o the two.
-Native React runs on the logic that ‘Learn now and write anywhere’.
+Native React runs on the logic that Learns now and write anywhere.
 The developers will have to follow the set rule in order to make the most of the native components.
 Having the UI components, its prime focus is on the UI.
-But Ionic follows exactly the opposite principle, it abides by ‘Write once and run anywhere ‘and offers Software Development Kit to create the necessary hybrid apps.
+But Ionic follows exactly the opposite principle, it abides by Write once and run anywhere and offers a Software Development Kit to create the necessary hybrid apps.
 Since it is built using Angular and gets it to support from the web technology, so, it offers you the luxury of using nominal codebase to build multi-platform apps.

 If you are adept with the Angular framework, then working on Ionic will be easy breezy for you.
 Moreover, the built-in components accelerate your pace by simplifying the app development process.

 Language Lucidity: JS framework acts as the base language for both, directly or indirectly.
 The Ionic has close resemblance with Angular, a variation of JS only.
 For its views, it uses the HTML view and it abides by the mode-View-Controller replica with separate logic.
 On the other hand, the code of Native React is JSX which is a lot like HTML and the framework is based on JS.
 The point of difference between HTML and JSX is that the later one does not completely abide by the theories of CSS.
 JSX is an easy codebase but working in a group or a collaborative effort will prove to be more beneficial, as the work is not very simple like just writing CSS and editing templates.

 Additional Support- Plug-ins and Communities: According to the ratings in GitHub, both are popular for their features but people prefer React Native than Ionic and this is visible because of the fault in Ionics stars.
 Ionic has 25,000 starts whereas React Native has 36,000.
 Native React will pamper with lots of plug-ins from the NPM and you will be able to work freely using all those.
 However, in the case of Cordova and PhoneGap, you will get access to more plug-ins in WebView and also from other communities.
 Moreover, you can even go to the marketplace, where the developers trade Ionic plug-ins and buy directly from there.
 Ionic defeats Native React in Stack Overflow with more questions.

-Testing Apps: Both the frameworks have their own ways of letting the developers test the app.
+Testing Apps: Both frameworks have their own ways of letting the developers test the app.
 As Native React supports rendering, it does not let you test your app within the browser used.
 However, it allows you to see the outcome and also rectify the errors if any.
 And, you won't have to recompile or rebuild the app, as it will be visible in the emulator instantly.
 During your app development process, you will get instant feedback which will help you to navigate the course better.
 However, sometimes this feature irks the developers a lot.
 The plus point of using Ionic over React Native is that.
 It offers you the app preview on the device or browser used and you get immediate refreshments.
 These were basically, the important points that differ one framework from the other.
 However, you the comparison is not complete yet.
 You need to have a detailed idea about the disadvantages and advantages of both, so as to make sure that your chosen framework does not limit your capabilities.

 Pros and Cons

 Like every other thing, both Ionic and Native React have their own Pros and Cons and this makes them all the more trustworthy.
 A framework with only pros and no cons sounds like a bluff, as you cant cover up everything under a roof because of the wide varieties available.

 These are the benefits or lacks which you might encounter if you wish to work with either of the two.
 However, you need to know that the capabilities of both these frameworks are dependent on the general idea that each of them endorses.
 Native React utilizes a functional user interface for its works and Ionic, utilizes web technologies for its enhanced portability.
 This table-consists all the above-mentioned information, in a chart form, to help you decide to choose the framework you wish to work with.
 Without any doubt, both are efficient with their respective strong points and have designed to offer you all the benefits, so that you and your app development team can work and create more amazing and promising apps.

 Although this is tagged as a war, in a true sense, there exists no fight between these two frameworks.
 Both have their pros and cons and both have their aims and working principles.
 But depending on the rankings and comments, Native React clearly defeats Ionic.
 So, if you choose to go with Native React, you will be able to create native apps using JSX and numerous plug-ins.
 It is good for the learners and can rectify any issues immediately.
 You don't even need to refresh the window while working as it does it automatically and the reloading is live and easy.
 But, if you are short of fortunes and still want to launch an effective and competitive app, then you easily go with Ionic.
 First of all, it is free and secondly, it also has its own facilities.